Luke 8: Mother and brothers of Jesus (verses 19–21)

-The Storm Calmed (8:22–25)
+The storm calmed (verses 22–25)

 Jesus and his disciples were crossing the Sea of Galilee one evening in a boat when a furious storm came up, with the waves breaking over the boat, so that it was nearly swamped.
 Jesus was in the stern, sleeping on a cushion, but the disciples woke him and said to him, "Teacher, don't you care if we drown?"
 Jesus got up, rebuked the wind and said to the waves, "Quiet!
 Be still!"
 Then the wind died down and it was completely calm.
 This account is also recorded in the Gospel of Matthew (8:23–27) and Gospel of Mark 4:35–41).
 As Genesis 1:2 states how the Spirit of God tamed the waters at creation, Moses with the command over the Red Sea (Exodus 14; cf. Isaiah 51:9 of God's victory over the sea at the Exodus) and Elijah with command over the Jordan River (2 Kings 2:8), thus Jesus, as 'God's final act of redemption', here revealed his total power over "the deep".

-The Gerasene Demoniac (8:28–39)
+The Gerasene demoniac (verses 28–39)

 The miracle took place when Jesus went across the lake to the land of the Gerasenes (or Gadarenes), the modern Jerash in Jordan.
 There a man possessed by an evil spirit came from the caves to meet him.
 No one could bind this man anymore, not even with a chain, for no one was strong enough to subdue him.
 Night and day among the tombs and in the hills he would cry out and cut himself with stones.
 When he saw Jesus from a distance, he ran and fell on his knees in front of him.
 He shouted at the top of his voice, "What do you want with me, Jesus, Son of the Most High God?
 In God's name don't torture me!"
 For Jesus had said to him, "Come out of this man, you evil spirit!"